conan-io/docs/migrating_to_2.0/config_files.rst

 remotes.txt
 ===========

-This file has been removed in Conan 2.0 has a definition of remotes.
+This file has been removed in Conan 2.0 as a definition of remotes.
 The ``remotes.json`` file is the one to be used in 2.0 (remotes.txt will be completely ignored).